Defining Workflow Tasks

 Retry logic

 Task runs can automatically retry if they fail.
-A run is considered to have failed if its function raises an exception instead of returning a value.
+Render considers a run to have failed in any case where its function does not complete normally.
+This includes:

 Default retry behavior

-- Wait 1 second before attempting the first retry
+- Wait one second before attempting the first retry.

 Customizing retries